xJustmy2cents/YouNowChatMonitor/README.md

 ﻿# YouNowChatMonitor
-A small routine to monitor, log and respond to current chats of a running broadcast
+A small routine to monitor, log and respond to current chats of a running broadcast.
+For the Streamer: In addidion it is now possible to control OBS Output via a WebSocket.
+Contributs go to https://ianmorrish.wordpress.com/2017/05/20/automating-obs-from-powershell-script/ for this idea!

 This is written in Powershell 5.
 You got 1 main file